Introduction

 What is a Variational Autoencoder?

-The Variational Autoencoder (VAE) is a generative model first introduced in Auto-Encoding Variational Bayes by Kingma and Welling in 2013.
-To best understand VAEs, you should start with understanding why they were developed.
+The Variational Autoencoder (VAE) is a generative model introduced in Auto-Encoding Variational Bayes by Kingma and Welling in 2013.
+To understand VAEs, we need to first understand the problem they solve.

 The Fundamental Problem